-In preparation to solicit bids for a new contract for these services, the City Council has undertaken a comprehensive review of the services provided to the community.
-As part of that review, the City has included common concerns and questions raised by residents including the following:
+Prior to and in preparation to solicit bids for the new contract for street sweeping services, the City Council undertook a comprehensive review of the street sweeping services provided to the community.
+As part of that review, the city has included common concerns and questions raised by residents including the following:

-To address these concerns, and to better provide services and ensure our sweeping efforts are effective and efficient, and to reduce the impacts on our residents related to parking as much as possible, the City has proposed amendments to the street sweeping routes, frequency, parking restrictions, and overarching services provided.
-During the July 5, 2022 City Council meeting, the amendments detailed below were approved.
-The City is still in the implementation phase and soon you will see the installation and replacement of street sweeping signs indicating the new street sweeping parking restrictions on your street.
+To address these concerns, and to better provide services and ensure our sweeping efforts are effective and efficient, and to reduce the impacts on our residents related to parking as much as possible, the city proposed amendments to the street sweeping routes, frequency, parking restrictions, and overarching services provided.
+During the July 5, 2022 City Council meeting the amendments detailed below were approved.
+Currently with the provision of having sweeping and solid waste services by the same provider presents opportunities to align the routes and schedules for these two important services to minimize conflicts and better meet the needs of our residents.
+The city’s team will be working with Athens over the coming months to review all the input received from our residents regarding route adjustments and will be making recommendations to the City Council for possible amendments to the July 5, 2022 approved maps.

 Background on Current Sweeping Program